clarafayyad/evoman_framework/README.md

 1. Open [the global env file](global_env.py), and set the following variables according to your needs:
    - `is_test`: `True`
-   - `apply_multi_objective`:
-     - Set to `True` if you want to apply the multi objective evaluation algorithm.
-     - Set to `False` if you prefer the regular co-evolutionary algorithm.
    - `enemies`: Set as a list of enemies (1-8) to test the agent against.
    - `multiple_mode`:
      - Set to `"yes"` if you are testing against more than one enemy.